Inix3K/sos_app/README.md

 	- 3) Android Studio for code work and testing on android (There are other editors for Apple products, we used Android Studio).
 	    -- a) Even if you use a physical device for testing, you still need Android Studio (or another editor) for code work.
 	    -- b) You have the ability to use your physical device or an emulator.
 The Androids are discussed here.
 	    -- c) In order to use a physical iPhone, you must use a mac to test the app on it.
-Follow this link for ways around.
+Follow this link for ways around on a Windows.
 	        --- https://learnappmaking.com/develop-ios-apps-on-windows-pc/
 	- 4) FireBase for database.